 SCOPE OF THIS CHAPTER

-In relation to such applications, the residence requirement are as follows:
+In relation to such applications, the residence requirements are as follows:

-- If the applicant or one of the applicants is the partner of the parent of the child, the child must have lived with the applicants continuously for a minimum of 6 months prior to the application;
+- If one of the applicants is the partner of the parent of the child, the child must have lived with the applicant continuously for a minimum of 6 months prior to the application;

 - In any other case, the child must have lived with the applicant(s) for three out of the last five years prior to the application or the Court must have granted leave for an earlier application.